Age-Related Memory Loss

 When to see a doctor for memory loss

+Early diagnosis can treat reversible causes of memory loss, lessen decline in vascular dementia, or improve the quality of life in Alzheimer’s or other types of dementia.
 It’s time to consult a doctor when memory lapses become frequent enough or sufficiently noticeable to concern you or a family member.
 If you get to that point, make an appointment to talk with your primary physician and have a thorough physical examination.

 The doctor will ask you a lot of question about your memory, including: